 Penny was elected in May 2010, having also stood as a candidate in 2005.
-She is a member of the European Scrutiny Committee, which monitors legislation and directives coming from the EU and decides which should be heard on the floor of the House.
+In July 2014, she was appointed Parliamentary Under Secretary of State for Communities and Local Government.
+Before that, Penny was a member of the European Scrutiny Committee, which monitors legislation and directives coming from the EU and decides which should be heard on the floor of the House.

-She is the Chairman of the All Party Parliamentary Group on Ageing and Older People and has helped set up the Centre for Social Justice Commission into older people's care and quality of life.
-She is the founder and Chairman of the APPG on the Life Sciences which looks at ways we can support health and medical research and increase the speed at which new treatments become available on the NHS.
-She is a member of various APGs related to defence, healthcare, shipbuilding, India and the USA.
+She was also the Chairman of the All Party Parliamentary Group on Ageing and Older People and has helped set up the Centre for Social Justice Commission into older people's care and quality of life.
+She was the founder and Chairman of the APPG on the Life Sciences, which looks at ways we can support health and medical research and increase the speed at which new treatments become available on the NHS.
+She was a member of various APPGs related to defence, healthcare, shipbuilding, India and the USA.

 Penny devoted her maiden speech to the Royal Navy and is working to secure the future of Portsmouth Naval Base and the fleet.

 Penny firmly believes that it is her job to find practical solutions to help make life better for Portsmouth residents, as well as contribute to a national policy debate.